Inbibo/shift_docs/docs/getting_started/basics/batch.md

 # Batch Execution

-Shift is able to run workflows without the need of a UI interface.
+Shift is able to run workflows without the need for a UI interface.
 This is called Batch mode and can be launched via a terminal command or using the Shift Python API.

 ## Terminal Command